 How To Easily Correct Misspelled Bash Commands In Linux

-When you miswpelled command, you could just hit the UP arrow to bring up the command you just ran, and navigate to the misspelled word using the LEFT/RIGHT keys, and correct the word(s), finally hit ENTER key to run it again, right?
-But, wait.
-There is yet another way to correct misspelled Bash commands in GNU/Linux.
+When you entered a misspelled a Linux/Unix command, you would simply hit the UP arrow to bring up the command you just ran, and navigate to the misspelled word using the LEFT/RIGHT keys, and correct the word(s), finally hit ENTER key to run it again, right?
+That’s what I was doing until I came across this trick.
+There is an easier way to correct misspelled Bash commands in Linux operating systems.
 This brief tutorial explains how to do it.
 Read on.

 Correct Misspelled Bash Commands In Linux